xmatters/xm-labs-Freshservice/README.md

 # Files
 * [FreshserviceITSM.zip](FreshserviceITSM.zip) - Workflow containing all the communications and steps needed
-* Video file of showing the how to set up integration

 # How it works
 xMatters is using Freshservices APIs (V2) to add value with: